AndreyZakharov92/sense-electron/README.md

 Then elastic released the sense code as a plugin for kibana.
 And they stopped supporting chrome extension.
 This is great news! ...but what if I'm not using kibana ?
 I'm using elasticsearch and want to use sense, but I don't want to install kibana for that!
-After a long time of using Sense plugin for Chrome, which was working very well with new versions of elasticsearch, I was surprized one day that it became blocked:
+After a long time of using Sense plugin for Chrome, which was working very well with new versions of elasticsearch, I was surprised one day that it became blocked:

 ![blocked chrome extension](https://raw.githubusercontent.com/AndreyZakharov92/sense-electron/master/screenshots/chrome-plugin-disabled.png)

+_Note: It's written there "This extension contains malware"_
 ### Sense-electron to the rescue!
 Sense-electron is the sense plugin wrapped as a native desktop application, using [electron](http://electron.atom.io/).
 It basically has all the code from [Sense-2.0.0-beta2](https://github.com/elastic/sense) and a bit from Kibana in it with couple modifications.